 Does SiteGround offer SSL and CDN?

-Is SiteGround good for WordPress hosting?
+Is SiteGround a good hosting provider for WordPress sites?

 On top of that.
 They have been voted the #1 WordPress host for two years in a row now (#1 in 2017’s poll and #1 in 2016’s poll by WPhosting Facebook Group).
 And it is well recognized for use in different countries locally, like Australia and in the United Kingdom.